Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/01-Edge-KV260/step3.md

        - The output is `vadd` located in **vadd/Hardware/** directory.
 This  file is Compiled host application.

   > Note: In this step we skip adding the Image and rootfs and only compile the host application and binary file.
-As a result we have to build host application and hw_link component seperately.
+As a result we have to build host application and hw_link component separately.
 Because Vitis V++ tool can not complete the packaging without the rootfs, Image and Boot components.

   > Note: If you cannot see the **kv260_custom** platform we created, we can add it to platform list of New Project Wizard by selecting the add button and point to **kv260_vitis_platform/kv260_custom** directory.